 1. “Do I really need to prime the wall before I start skimming?”

-• The Expert Reality: I’ve learned the hard way that “it depends.”
+It depends.
 If you are skimming over plaster, painted plaster, or any paint with a sheen (like eggshell, satin, or semi-gloss), you absolutely must prime first.
 If you don’t, the mud won’t bond correctly and you’ll fight bubbles the whole time.
-However, if you’re going over brand new drywall specifically to achieve a Level 5 finish, you can skip the initial prime.
-In that case, you only need to prime after you’ve finished your skim coat and final sanding.
+If you’re going over brand new drywall to achieve a Level 5 finish, you can skip the initial prime.

 2. “Why does my mud have thousands of tiny pinholes (pockmarks) after I pull the blade?”

-• The Expert Reality: In my experience, it’s usually a combination of application and prep.
-Here is my pro-level checklist to kill the bubbles:
+In my experience, it’s usually a combination of application and prep.
+Here is my checklist to kill the bubbles:

-1. The “Scrape and Re-Pull” Trick: Apply the mud to a section, wait a few moments, and then scrape it all off immediately.
-Now, go back and coat it again.
-This “pre-fills” the air pockets and usually eliminates the problem on the spot.
+- The “Scrape and Re-Pull” Trick: Apply the mud, wait a few moments, and then scrape it all off immediately.
+Now, re-coat it.
+This “pre-fills” the air pockets.

 3. “Can I just use one thick coat instead of three thin ones?”